kinzaayaz/git_practice_repo/README.md

 `git branch branchname` : for creating new branch
 `git checkout branchname` : for change branch
-`git merge branchname` : 1st u have to checkout to main branch and then merge desired branch to mainn branch
+`git merge branchname` : 1st u have to checkout to main branch and then merge desired branch to mainn branch working with git forking and pull request:

+working with git ignore: